-Please use this publication as a guide to activities, special events, and information about the work of Missouri Baptist missionaries and institutions as we seek to transform lives and communities with the gospel.
+Please use this Bulletin Program & Book of Reports as a guide to activities, special events, and information about the work of Missouri Baptist missionaries and institutions as we seek to transform lives and communities with the gospel.

 May the Lord bless you in the days ahead.